aviaryan/SublimeNotebook/sublime_notebook/docs/README.markdown

 Open Sublime Text and click on "Open Project" in the Project menu.

 Browse for the `notebook.sublime-project` file in the folder you downloaded and open it.
-Now open the Sidebar (View -> Sidebar).
+Now open the Sidebar (View -> Side Bar).
 You will see all your notes presented there with the hierarchy.

 Whenever you want to open your Sublime Notebook, you can use the switch project shortcut (Cmd-Ctrl-P or Ctrl-Alt-P) and select `notebook.sublime-project` to switch to the Notebook project.